microsoft/rushjs.io-website/pages/developer/other_commands.md

 ## A faster way to install

-If you repo is using PNPM with the new `useWorkspaces=true` mode enabled in your [rush.json]({% link pages/configs/rush_json.md %}) file, you can use a feature called "filtered installs".
+If your repo is using PNPM with the new `useWorkspaces=true` mode enabled in your [rush.json]({% link pages/configs/rush_json.md %}) file, you can use a feature called "filtered installs".
 This feature reduces installation times by only installing the subset of NPM packages required to build a specific project.

 For example:
 ```sh